-Innovations often aim to improve human lives, yet Springwise has also spotted innovations designed to help other species on our planet.
-Bio-logging tags that protect endangered species and an app that identifies primates at risk of extinction are just a few examples.
-Research from the CNRS and Université de Rennes 1, in collaboration with Airbus, could help save avian lives.
+Spotted: Innovations often aim to improve human lives, yet Springwise has also spotted innovations designed to help other species.
+Bio-logging tags that protect endangered species and an app that identifies primates at risk of extinction, are just a few examples.
+Now, research from the CNRS and Université de Rennes 1, in collaboration with Airbus, could help save avian lives.

 The scientists have designed an optical illusion made up of concentric black circles on a white background.
 This creates a so-called ‘looming’ effect and gives the birds the impression of an upcoming collision.
 The effect helps birds avoid planes and other high-risk areas, depending on the placement of the visual pattern.
 The work focuses especially on protecting raptors, as they are some of the most at-risk birds in the sky.
-In some ways raptors’ eyesight is far superior to human sight but they cannot detect some obstacles like glazed surfaces.
+The eyesight of raptors’ is far superior to human sight but they cannot detect some obstacles, like glazed surfaces.
 Otherwise, their depth perception can mean that they are too late in detecting certain moving objects, like planes.
 Reports of over 800 collisions of birds occur in France every year.